 - Montgomery

 Our attorneys represent clients based on a contingency fee.
-There is no charge when you sign your contract for us to represent you and no other upfront fees.
-We are only paid after the conclusion of the case, and we only charge attorney’s fees for cases where we secure compensation for the client.
-We base our fees on an agreed-on percentage of the total payout.
+There is no charge when you sign your contract for us to represent you, and no other upfront fees.
+We get paid after the case settlement and only charge attorney’s fees in cases where we secure compensation for the client.
+We base our fees on an agreed-upon percentage of the total payout.

 Click to contact our Alabama Personal Injury Attorney today